IvanProdaiko94/hekdi/docs/koa.md

   params: [1, 2, 3] // also you can pass additional params to call if needed });

-app.use('echo');
+app.use({ action: 'echo' });
-// you can reach some function without class creation by passing as string
+// you can reach some function without class creation by passing only action
 // to `use` method

 app.use(async (ctx) => { // you still can pass function to `use` method